chipbk10/Scripts/GIT.md

 In that case, you should remove the cache first then add all.

 ```
+# delete all existing .DS_Store files in the repository
+find . -name .DS_Store | xargs -0 rm

+# clear the cache
 git rm -r --cached .
 git add .
 git commit -m "file untracking changed"